CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Testing

 Since we already have a good working structure of our highly modular Application Framework let us have a look at how to test it in the most efficient and effective way.
 On small projects time spend on testing might not play very significant part as tests might be finished within a couple of minutes contrary on a big project and in our case tests could easily take hours to finish.
-Accordingly, the test strategy must be designed, developed, and supported on the locally and on the CI systems.
+Accordingly, the test strategy must be designed, developed, and supported locally and on the CI systems.

 ### Unit Testing in Isolation